ASIKKANI/ai-ml-learning/README.md

-1.Logistic Regression – Binary Classification Practice
-Overview

-This repository contains a simple machine learning notebook created while learning Logistic Regression.
-The goal of this project is to understand the end-to-end ML workflow for a binary classification problem, including preprocessing, model training, and evaluation.

-This is a learning-focused exercise, not a production or medical diagnostic system.

-Dataset

-Breast Cancer Wisconsin (Diagnostic) Dataset

-Publicly available dataset commonly used for practicing binary classification

-Target variable: diagnosis

-1 → Malignant

-0 → Benign

-Objective

-Learn how Logistic Regression works in practice

-Apply standard preprocessing steps

-Train and evaluate a binary classification model

-Understand model behavior and outputs

-Workflow

-Load and inspect the dataset

-Remove irrelevant columns

-Encode categorical labels

-Scale numerical features

-Split data into training and testing sets

-Train a Logistic Regression model

-Evaluate model performance using accuracy

-Model Used

-Logistic Regression (Scikit-learn)

-Chosen for:

-Simplicity

-Interpretability

-Suitability for binary classification

-Results

-The model achieves reasonable accuracy on the test set.

-This result is intended to validate understanding of Logistic Regression rather than optimize performance.

-Tools & Libraries

-Python

-Pandas

-NumPy

-Scikit-learn

-Matplotlib / Seaborn (if used)

-Notes

-This project was built as part of learning machine learning fundamentals.

-No advanced tuning, cross-validation, or medical claims are made.

-Future improvements could include:

-Additional evaluation metrics

-Feature importance analysis

-Regularization experiments

-Author

-P Asik Kani
+# Machine Learning Learning Projects

+## Overview

+This repository contains a collection of **learning-focused machine learning projects** created while studying ML fundamentals.
+Each project is implemented with the goal of understanding both **practical workflows** and **core mathematical concepts**, ranging from library-based models to from-scratch implementations.

+These projects are for **educational purposes only**, not production or domain-specific diagnostic use.

+---

+## Project 1: Logistic Regression – Binary Classification

+### Description

+This project focuses on learning **Logistic Regression** using a standard machine learning workflow with Scikit-learn.
+It demonstrates how a binary classification problem is handled end-to-end, including preprocessing, model training, and evaluation.

+### Dataset

+**Breast Cancer Wisconsin (Diagnostic) Dataset**

+- Publicly available dataset for binary classification
+- Target variable: `diagnosis`
+  - `1` → Malignant
+  - `0` → Benign

+### Objectives

+- Understand Logistic Regression in practice
+- Apply standard preprocessing techniques
+- Train and evaluate a binary classification model
+- Interpret model outputs

+### Workflow

+1. Load and inspect the dataset
+2. Remove irrelevant columns
+3. Encode categorical labels
+4. Scale numerical features
+5. Split data into training and testing sets
+6. Train a Logistic Regression model
+7. Evaluate performance using accuracy

+### Model Used

+- Logistic Regression (Scikit-learn)

+### Notes

+- Built as part of learning ML fundamentals
+- No advanced hyperparameter tuning or cross-validation
+- No medical or diagnostic claims are made

+---

+## Project 2: Multiple Linear Regression – From Scratch (NumPy)

+### Description

+This project implements **Multiple Linear Regression from scratch** using NumPy, without relying on machine learning libraries.
+The goal is to understand the **mathematics behind regression**, including cost computation and gradient descent optimization.

+### Objectives

+- Implement linear regression manually
+- Understand cost functions and gradients
+- Apply gradient descent for parameter optimization
+- Gain intuition about model convergence

+### Key Concepts Implemented

+- Linear hypothesis: `h(x) = X·w + b`
+- Mean Squared Error (MSE) cost function
+- Gradient computation for weights and bias
+- Gradient descent optimization loop

+### Implementation Details

+- Weights and bias initialized manually
+- Gradients computed using explicit loops for clarity
+- Parameter updates performed using gradient descent

+### Tools Used

+- Python
+- NumPy
+- Matplotlib (for visualization, if used)

+### Notes

+- Focused on conceptual clarity over performance
+- No vectorized or library-optimized shortcuts used
+- Designed strictly as a learning exercise

+---

+## Future Projects

+- Logistic Regression from scratch
+- Regularized Linear Regression
+- Gradient Descent visualization
+- Model comparison (from-scratch vs Scikit-learn)

+---

+## Author

+**P Asik Kani**